 Before you Register

 - There will be no loitering at the boathouse or on SRA property.
 Athletes are expected to wait in their car until their assigned practice time, go through their practice, and return to their cars upon dismissal.
-Any athlete who is dependent on receiving a car ride from a parent/guardian must ensure pick-up and drop-off are coordinated in advance.
-The bays will be at maximum capacity as legally allowed and the upstairs, so athletes waiting will need to wait outside.
+Any athlete who is dependent on receiving a car ride from a parent/guardian must ensure pick-up and drop off are coordinated in advance.
+The bays will be at maximum capacity as legally allowed, so athletes waiting will need to wait outside.

 - The boathouse restroom will have a 1-person limit.
 Athletes waiting for the bathroom are not permitted to loiter in the hallway.